 variable.
 ‘U’ stands for unit and is the identifier of single

-observations within domains. sim_resp
+observations within domains. sim_resp will add a variable

-as response.
+y as response.

 The setup itself does not contain the simulated data but the